Naominour/easyai-chat/README.md

 - **Google AI (Gemini)**

 ### 2️⃣ Do I need to provide API keys?
-Yes, you must enter your own API keys from the supported providers.
+Yes, you must enter your API keys from the supported providers.

 ### 3️⃣ How can I customize the chat appearance?
-You can modify the **chat button color, position, and other styles** in the **EasyAI-Chat settings**.
+You can modify the **chat button colour, position, and other styles** in the **EasyAI-Chat settings**.

 ### 4️⃣ Can I limit how many questions users can ask?
 Yes, you can set a **maximum number of free queries**, after which users will see a **custom app promotion**.